JMooreo/FashionBuddy/README.md

 * Err: `ionic is not a command` Solution: Run `npm i -g ionic`

 # Working on New Features
-1. Ensure you are on the `master` branch and run `git pull` and `npm install` to get the latest updates.
-If you get a permission error, try `sudo npm install` or `npm install -g`
+1. Ensure you are on the `Feature-Testing` branch and run `git pull` to get the latest updates.
+Sometimes there are changes to the package.json which means a plugin was installed.
+In order to get these changes too, run `sudo npm install` or `npm install -g`
 2. Run `git checkout -b "<your-branch-name-here">` to start a new branch Ex: `git checkout -b "rewards-page-update"`
 3. Now you are free to make any changes to the code
 4. When you are happy with your progress, run `git add .` which stages all of your changes.
 5. Then run `git commit -m "<your-message-here>"` Ex: `git commit -m "Improved Page Load Times"`.
 This saves all the changes you made to your local git history and the message helps other developers know what changed when.
 Commit often.
 6. If you type `git log` you can see all of the previous commits in the git history (press q to exit the git log)
 7. Run `git push` to upload your branch to GitHub so that other developers can see your code
-8. Run `git checkout master` to go back to `master` and start a new branch.
+8. Run `git checkout Feature-Testing` to go back to `Feature-Testing` and start a new branch.
 Eat.
 Code.
 Sleep.
 Repeat.
+Note: Since `master` is production, we don't touch it until we've tested the code.
+And if you start a branch from `master` then you will have the production environment code changes on your branch, which we don't want to merge into `Feature-Testing`

 # Merging New Features
 1. Before making a pull request